han-yaeger/yaeger-tutorial/README.md

 Use the method `setupScene()` to set the background to the asset `background2.jpg` and the audio to `waterworld.mp3`.

 At this moment the level has not yet been added to the game.
-You have only created a new class, that needs to be instantiated and added to the `YaegerApplication`.
+You have only created a new class, that needs to be instantiated and added to the `YaegerGame`.

 :computer: Use the `setupScenes()` from the `Waterworld`-class to add `GameLevel` to the game.
 Choose a wise `id`.